mhadimedia/mhadimedia.github.io/content/posts/writing-for-audience/index.md

 My next post was pretty much an essay.
 I spent an hour typing about a project I worked on in 2020, how it failed, and what I learnt from it. "start a blog," said Hayaan, a friend of mine.
 I replied with "lol".

 Either way, I carried on writing.
 I wrote whenever I felt like it, about pretty much anything on my mind.
-I wrote about projects, about AI, and about (ice being a scam)[https://www.linkedin.com/posts/mhadimedia_marketing-smart-scam-activity-7065111215500398592-X92a?utm_source=share&utm_medium=member_desktop].
+I wrote about projects, about AI, and about [ice being a scam](https://www.linkedin.com/posts/mhadimedia_marketing-smart-scam-activity-7065111215500398592-X92a?utm_source=share&utm_medium=member_desktop).

 And not once did I use AI to help me, even though I would use it for pretty much any other writing I had to do.
 It just felt wrong - my posts were a reflection of my creativity, not a reflection of my ChatGPT prompt engineering skills.